coli-saar/tracl/main.typ

 The bibliography will be printed at the location where you call `print-acl-bibliography`.
 This is typically after the Limitations sections, but before the appendices.

-You can tweak the formatting of the bibliography by passing additional named arguments to the `acl` function.
+You can tweak the formatting of the bibliography by passing named arguments to the `print-acl-bibliography` function.
 These arguments will be passed on to Pergamon's `format-reference` function.
 See the #link("https://typst.app/universe/package/pergamon")[Pergamon documentation] for details.